StockNews.com Begins Coverage on Evoke Pharma (NASDAQ:EVOK)

-StockNews.com began coverage on shares of Evoke Pharma (NASDAQ:EVOK – Free Report) in a research report released on Tuesday morning.
-The firm issued a sell rating on the specialty pharmaceutical company’s stock.
+Equities researchers at StockNews.com started coverage on shares of Evoke Pharma (NASDAQ:EVOK – Get Free Report) in a report released on Wednesday.
+The firm set a “sell” rating on the specialty pharmaceutical company’s stock.

 Evoke Pharma Company Profile